geeetarguy/PivarAudio/about.md

 ---
 Pivar Audio is a musical audio company, specializing in effects for creativity, currently for iOS.
 The company is a result of me, Jonathan Pivar, lifelong fascination with sound and musical instruments.
 I served in the Navy as a Sonar Technician.
 I was fortunate to receive very good training in electronics and this helped me to learn to code after over a decade experimenting with instruments and effects.

 The result of my obsession with tones came as Zen Musical Harmonizer, ZMH-1.
 I engineered it while studying programming.
 It has four different takes on the classic Pitch Shifting effect.
 It was an absolute blast to test and sounds pretty cool on guitar.
+It also is a nice way to add polyphony to a mono synthesizer.
+Lot's of fun there.
 I had many fun jams with the range of possibilities.